Peru Gay Group Trip: Lima, Cusco, Machu Picchu & the Sacred Valley

 -

-After one last included breakfast at the hotel, it's time.
-Time to pack up, check out, and say goodbye to Cusco.
 Private transfers to the airport are already set-up for you, so your send-off will be smooth and stress-free.
 Your flight back to Lima is included in this itinerary.
-Please feel free to spend more time where you see fit, whether that's Cuzco, Lima, or elsewhere, we'll coordinate with you to ensure a seemless experience to your next adventure.
+Please feel free to spend more time where you see fit, whether that's Cuzco, Lima, or you’re heading to the. post trip in the Amazon, we'll coordinate with you to ensure a seamless experience to your next adventure.
 Ryan and the team are happy to help with recommendations and logistics.
 And if you're heading straight home, just know that the post-trip blues are completely normal, entirely valid, and a sign that something really good just happened.

 -